Books with new Ghanada text

 Jacket Design / Illustrations: Debasish Deb

 The final Ghanada novel appeared in book form, a year before the authors demise.
-Debasish Deb (1955 – ), who had previously illustrated Ghanada Bichitra, shaved off our heros moustache for Mandhatar Tope.
+Debasish Deb (1955 – ), who had previously illustrated Ghanada Bichitraa, shaved off our heros moustache for Mandhatar Tope.

 Ghanada by Debasish Deb.